Are Your Email Campaign Goals SMART?

 Step 5: Identify any obstacles

-Like with anything in marketing, there are bound to be potential roadblocks to reaching your email campaign goals.
-These should include time it takes your team to produce the content for emails and set-up time if there’s a chance these will interfere with your deadline, other projects and deadlines your team members are responsible for, potential issues with your email client, especially if you are new to using their software.
-Write these down so all parties are aware and will plan accordingly.
+These might include time issues; maybe it takes your team longer to produce the content for emails than you originally planned for.
+Also, take into account other current projects and deadlines your team members are responsible for.
+Even consider potential issues with emailing your client, especially if you are new to using their software.